MicrosoftDocs/win32/desktop-src/shell/iaclcustommru-initialize.md

 ---
-Description: Loads a list of strings into the most recently used (MRU) list from the registry.
+description: Loads a list of strings into the most recently used (MRU) list from the registry.
 title: IACLCustomMRU::Initialize method
 ms.topic: reference
 ms.date: 05/31/2018